Alaeddin03/data-confidentiality-at-rest/README.md

 This project is done as an assignment in SE 472 - Software Security course at UPM.

 It is a basic app that encrypts and stores data into a MySQL database.
-Then, it retrieves the data and decrypts to present in plain text.
+Then, it retrieves the data and decrypts it to present it in plain text.

 ## Table of Contents